lab42open-team/deco/README.md

 | :----:       |    :----:   |
 | True Positive (TP) | False positive (FP) |
 | False negative (FN) | True negative (TN) |

+## Feedback

+We are happy to receive any feedback from users regarding questions, issues and most importanly contributions.
+If you have any questions please about the workflow please use the [Discussions section](https://github.com/lab42open-team/EMODnet-data-archaeology/discussions).

+In case you find any bugs, performance issues or request a new feature from the workflow please submit to [Github Issues](https://github.com/lab42open-team/EMODnet-data-archaeology/issues).

+Last but not least, we warmly welcome contributions.
+Follow the instructions from [Contributing](https://github.com/lab42open-team/EMODnet-data-archaeology/blob/master/CONTRIBUTING.md) document to submit through [Pull requests](https://github.com/lab42open-team/EMODnet-data-archaeology/pulls) your fixes and improvements to the workflow.

 ## Future improvements